Tips & Lessons — What 4 Years of Daily AI Use Taught Us

-Everything we wish someone had told us before we started — and everything we learned the hard way after.
+Skip the hype.
+Here's what actually works — everything we wish someone had told us before we started, and everything we learned the hard way after.

 Workshop Tips